mharkservices/Sophia-AI-Assistant/README.md

 __To install the necessary dependencies and set up the API and database, I recommend checking out my YouTube tutorial series where I walk you through the entire process of building an AI assistant.__

 ### 📺 [Watch the Full YouTube Tutorial Series](https://www.youtube.com/playlist?list=PLoGk-8pBKSRVWvGN372yBzrF15tSv22KY)

+## Usage

+### Activating the Assistant
+There are several ways to activate Sophia:

+- **Voice Activation:** Simply say "Sophia."
+- **Text Input:** Type your query in the input box (e.g., "How are you?").
+- **Keyboard Shortcut:** Press `Window + J` to activate the assistant.

+### Supported Commands

+#### Query Answering
+Ask Sophia questions, and she'll answer using the Hugging Face API, a free ChatGPT alternative.
+**Example:** "Tell me about yourself"

+#### Opening Applications
+- "Open Notepad"
+- "Open OneNote"

+#### Website Navigation
+- "Open YouTube"
+- "Open Canva"

+#### Multimedia Search
+- "Play the video of the 99 names of Allah on YouTube"

+#### Phone and Messaging
+- "Sophia, make a phone call to Ali Hassan"
+- "Sophia, send a message to Ali Hassan"
+- "Sophia, make a video call on WhatsApp"

+### Future Enhancements
+- **Custom Application and Website Management:** Users will be able to add their applications and websites without needing to work with databases or SQL.
+- **Expanded Application Support:** Add support for more desktop and web applications.
+- **Customizable Settings:** Implement user-configurable settings for a more personalized experience.

+## Contributing
+Feel free to open issues or submit pull requests to improve the project.
+Contributions are welcome, whether it’s adding new features, fixing bugs, or improving documentation.

+## Feedback
+If you have any suggestions or want to request additional features, leave a comment on the YouTube tutorial series.
+Your feedback is highly appreciated!